truenas/documentation/content/TrueCommand/TCGettingStarted/ConnectingTrueNAS.md

 ## Adding the First TrueNAS System with the TrueCommand UI

 Before adding a TrueNAS system, log into that system, then take note of the system host name or IP address (on the **Network** screen).
 Next, you need either a password or to obtain a system API key to use as a security credential.
 Create an API key in the TrueNAS system and copy the API key to the clipboard to paste into the **Password/API Key** field on the **New System** screen.

 The new **Fleet Dashboard** screen displays the first time you log into the TrueCommand interface.
 To add your first TrueNAS system, click **NEW SYSTEM** on the main dashboard or in the **System** widget on the **Fleet Dashboard**.

 ![FleetDashboardNoSystems](/images/TrueCommand/Dashboard/FleetDashboardNoSystems.png "Fleet Dashboard No Systems Added")

-To open the main dashboard, click the TrueCommand Icon on the lef of the top toolbar.
+To open the main dashboard, click the TrueCommand Icon on the left of the top toolbar.

 ![MainDashboardNoSystems](/images/TrueCommand/Dashboard/MainDashboardNoSystems.png "Main Dashboard No Systems Added")